A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Index and status
   - Part 1: In The Hook's Shadow - MVP draft - creatures and hazards only
   - Part 2: Retaking Rannick - MVP draft - creatures and hazards only
-  - Part 3: Down Comes the Rain - TODO
+  - Part 3: Down Comes the Rain - MVP draft - creatures only
   - Part 4: The Haunted Heart - TODO
   - Part 5: Harrowing the Hook - TODO